Tax in Austria

 Who is the tax authority in Austria?

-BMF sets policy; Finanzämter administer day-to-day.
-Finanzamt Österreich handles general personal and corporate tax; Finanzamt für Großbetriebe handles large business.
-Finanzpolizei enforces tax evasion.
-Bundesfinanzgericht is first-instance dispute body.
-Steuerberater regulated under WTBG are the principal credentialed tax-adviser profession with representation authority [SC1].
+BMF sets policy; Finanzamt Österreich handles general personal and corporate tax across 39 regional offices; Finanzamt für Großbetriebe handles large business.
+The Bundesfinanzgericht is the first-instance dispute body.
+Steuerberater registered under the WTBG with the KSW hold statutory representation authority before the tax administration.

 What is the Austrian tax year and the filing deadline?

 Tax year is the calendar year.
-E1 due 30 April paper / 30 June FinanzOnline.
+Form E1 due 30 April paper or 30 June via FinanzOnline.
 Steuerberater agent-extension scheme typically gives end-February or end-March of year-after-following.
-Lohnsteuer monthly wage withholding plus quarterly Vorauszahlungen for self-employed.
-Companies file KöSt on same April/June schedule.
-USt returns monthly or quarterly [SC3].
+Lohnsteuer withheld monthly for employees; quarterly Vorauszahlungen for self-employed.
+Companies file KöSt on the same April-June schedule.

 How is Austrian tax residency determined?

-Section 26 BAO: unrestricted tax liability if Wohnsitz (residence — maintained dwelling) or gewöhnlicher Aufenthalt (habitual abode — >6 months without short interruptions) in Austria.
+Section 26 BAO: unlimited tax liability if Wohnsitz (maintained dwelling) or gewöhnlicher Aufenthalt (habitual abode more than 6 months without short interruptions) in Austria.
 Either trigger creates worldwide-income taxation.
-Zuzugsbegünstigung under section 103 EStG provides reductions for qualifying inbound researchers, scientists, artists, athletes.
-Section 6 Z 6 EStG exit tax on emigration [SC8].
+The Zuzugsbegünstigung under section 103 EStG provides reductions for qualifying inbound researchers, scientists, artists, and athletes.
+Exit tax under section 6 Z 6 EStG applies on emigration.

 How does Austrian corporate tax work?